 From Mortal Man to a God

 Two centuries later, somewhere in the sixth or fifth century B.C., Asclepius began to be honored by the Greek physicians.
-This was both due to his own healing powers, but also due to the importance of his two sons for the Greek army in the Trojan war.
+This was both due to his own healing powers and also due to the importance of his two sons to the Greek army in the Trojan War.

 This is really where he became the god of healing.
 The physicians believed that, although he was dead, Asclepius still had the power to help people get cured and release them from pain.